 As the global population ages, interest in longevity has spurred the development of many dietary supplements to reverse the effects of aging.
 The interest in the dietary supplement NMN derives from its importance to metabolic health.
 The supplement is touted to offer anti-aging benefits by improving mitochondrial function.
 Studies in rodents found improved insulin sensitivity and several small studies in humans suggest it is safe.
 However, consumers in the EU report that it is difficult to find NMN for sale through European Union companies and that importing the product from the US is difficult and expensive.
 Alternatives to NMN include nicotinamide riboside (NR), another anti-aging supplement.

 How do supplements help reverse the aging process?

 To carry on biological functions, maintain cognition, and remain physically active, our internal machinery requires a great deal of energy.
 To create, store, and retrieve this energy, we rely on a complex metabolic pathway within each of our cells called cellular respiration.
 The mitochondria carry out cellular respiration by creating and breaking chemical bonds to store and release energy.
 In order to do so, electron transport through complex mitochondrial structures is essential for our bodies to meet the needs of our internal energy “grid.”

 Two of the most important components of this electron transport are nicotinamide adenine dinucleotide (NAD+) and nicotinamide adenine dinucleotide hydride (NADH).
 It is thought that the level of NAD+ in our cells and tissues declines with age, and this decline may be associated with various age-related conditions and diseases.
-Thus, the hypothesis that by boosting the precursor molecules needed to manufacture NAD+ and NADH, we can reverse some of the natural limitations of aging.
+Thus, the hypothesis that by boosting the precursor molecules needed to manufacture NAD+ and NADH, we can reverse some natural limitations of aging.
 Nicotinamide mononucleotide (NMN) is one precursor to nicotinamide adenine dinucleotide (NAD+).
 Another NAD+ precursor is nicotinamide riboside (NR).